yuvaldrori/documentation/_posts/docker/tutorials/2015-07-03-docker-push.md

 ## Pushing to the Docker Hub

-* Get the AES encryption key from the _General_ settings page of your Codeship project and save it to your repository as `codeship.key` (adding it to the `.gitignore` file is a good idea).
+* Get the AES encryption key from the _General_ settings page of your Codeship project and save it to your repository as `codeship.aes` (adding it to the `.gitignore` file is a good idea).

 * Login to the Docker Hub locally and save the encrypted credentials file to your repository.